What type of wax do you use?

 Both paraffin and soy candles have their strength and weaknesses.
 There is no such thing as the perfect candle wax for containers.
 Candle makers have to balance the following competing attributes;

-Good appearance – the wax should look good naturally and also be easy to dye.
+- The wax should look good naturally and also be easy to dye.

-“Natural” waxes such soy, palm, rapeseed etc. are made by the chemical processing of the oils.
-The crops are harvested and the oil is pressed out.
+“Natural” waxes such soy, palm, rapeseed etc. are made by the chemical processing of the oils; the crops are harvested and the oil is pressed out.
 It is then passed through a hydrogenation process in a factory to convert the oil to a wax.
-Soy wax is created by this chemical conversion process, as some of the unsaturated oil is saturated to create wax.
-It should be noted that the soy crops in America are GMO (genetically modified organism) and will have been farmed commercially using pesticides.
+Soy wax is created by this chemical conversion process, as the unsaturated (liquid) oil is saturated to create wax (solid).
+It should be noted that the soy crops in America are mostly GMO (Genetically Modified Organism), and will likely have been farmed commercially using pesticides and herbicides.

 Do you use paraffin wax because it’s the cheapest type of wax?